Fourth Brazilian Republic: Dutra, 1946–1951

-On September 18, 1946, the fifth constitution of Brazil was adopted, marking the country's return to democratic rule.
+On 18 September 1946, the fifth constitution of Brazil was adopted, marking the country's return to democratic rule.
 That same year, the government created the Social Service of Industry (SESI) and Social Service of Commerce (SESC), and the General Staff, the future General Staff of the Armed Forces (EMFA).

 In 1946, Dutra ordered the closing of casinos and prohibited "gambling" in the country.
-In 1947, he appointed Osvaldo Aranha as representative of Brazil to the United Nations, outlawed Brazilian Communist Party, ended diplomatic relations with the Soviet Union and in Petrópolis organized the Inter-American Conference of Peacekeeping and Security of the Continent, which was attended by the U.S. president, Harry Truman.
-In October 1948 his government set up the Superior School of War (ESG), with American support.
-Closer relations with Americans was displayed by formation of the Joint Commission of Brazil-United States, known as Abbink Mission, headed by John Abbink and Minister Octavio Gouveia de Bouillon.
+In 1947, he appointed Osvaldo Aranha as representative of Brazil to the United Nations, outlawed the Brazilian Communist Party, ended diplomatic relations with the Soviet Union and organized the Inter-American Conference of Peacekeeping and Security of the Continent in Petrópolis, which was attended by U.S. president Harry Truman.
+In October 1948, his government set up the Superior School of War (ESG), with American support.
+Closer relations with the United States were displayed by the formation of the Joint Commission of Brazil-United States, known as Abbink Mission, headed by John Abbink and Minister Octavio Gouveia de Bouillon.

-The development strategy of the government included the “Salte Plan”, which put emphasis on Health, Food, Transportation and Energy.
-Proposed in 1947, it aimed at better management of public spending and investment in key sectors in the country but only began to receive funding from the budget in 1949, being forgotten in 1951.
-During this period measurements the country's economic growth by calculating the Gross Domestic Product (GDP) were first regularly published.
-The average annual growth of the Brazilian economy during Dutra administration was 7.6%.
+The development strategy of the government included the "Salte Plan", which put emphasis on health, food, transportation and energy.
+Proposed in 1947, the plan aimed at better management of public spending and investment in key sectors in the country but only began to receive funding from the budget in 1949, being forgotten in 1951.
+During this period, measurements of the country's economic growth by calculating the Gross Domestic Product were first regularly published.
+The average annual growth of the Brazilian economy during the Dutra administration was 7.6%.

 On 6 August 1947 the Brazilian Socialist Party (PSB) was founded, but remained minor at the time.

 In 1950, Brazil hosted 1950 FIFA World Cup for which the famous Maracanã Stadium was built.

-During the Dutra government construction of the hydroelectric plant of Paulo Afonso, Bahia, and the President Dutra highway linking Rio to São Paulo was initiated.
+During the Dutra government, construction of the hydroelectric plant of Paulo Afonso, in Bahia, and the Presidente Dutra highway, linking Rio to São Paulo, was initiated.